Cruise ship passengers recall deaths, confusion, quarantine - WTMJ

 Miguel Gonzalez said he wants to make sure the industry is held accountable and future passengers aren’t put in danger as his father was.

-“I just miss him and I just wish I could have more time with him,” he said.
+“I’ve been thinking about him a lot because we’re just starting to think of everything that happened a year ago,” Gonzalez said.
+“I just miss him and I just wish I could have more time with him.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.